The Joint Weighted Average (JWA) Operator: Theoretical Context

 Compositions have their own geometry defined by a mathematical structure called a simplex.
 Within the simplex, a composition is defined by each component part.
 For example, a component with 3 parts is defined by the set $\{a, b, c\}$ such that

 Constraining $d$ to equal $1$ generates a standardized simplex that elegantly reflects compositions made up of proportions and probabilities.

 Because each component is dependent on the value of the remaining components, the operation of addition is slightly different in compositional geometry.
 Compositional addition is known as \emph{perturbation}, and defines how the relative values of each component will change when added to another component.
-Given composition $\mathbf{x} = \{x_1,x_2,x_3\}$ and $\mathbf{y} = \{y_1,y_2,y_3\}$, we define addition in compositional geometry using the symbol $\oplus$ as,
+Given composition $\mathbf{x} = \{x_1,x_2,x_3\}$ and $\mathbf{y} = \{y_1,y_2,y_3\}$, `addition' in compositional geometry is defined using the symbol $\oplus$ as,

-In compositional algebra, the additive identity is the uniform composition where $x_k = 1/K$ for all $k$.
+In compositional algebra, the additive identity is the uniform composition where $x_k = 1/K$ for all $k$, where $K$ is the number of parts, for example the number of sources in an aggregation context.

+Compositions and perturbations have the following properties,\\ (1) \textbf{scale invariance}: results do not depend on the constant sum.\\ (2) \textbf{permutation invariance}: results do not depend on the order of the parts.\\ (3) \textbf{subcompositional coherence}: results of subcompositions (any subset of component parts) do not differ from the their results when considering the full composition.

-We apply compositional geometry and algebra as a mathematical representation for the linear and order based weights.
+These properties make compositional geometry a reasonable mathematical representation for the linear and order based weights.
 The weights assigned to sources and orders are relative, meaning that the individual weights represent a part of a whole.
-We can use (\ref{eq:comp_add}) as an operator to blend two sets of weights that are constrained to be non-negative and sum to one, so that the joint weights have several desirable mathematical properties:\\ (1) \textbf{scale invariance}: results do not depend on the constant sum.\\ (2) \textbf{permutation invariance}: results do not depend on the order of the parts.\\ (3) \textbf{subcompositional coherence}: results of subcompositions (any subset of component parts) do not differ from the their results when considering the full composition.\\
+We can use Eq. (\ref{eq:comp_add}) as an operator to blend ordered linear weights with the order weights and the resulting weights are constrained to be non-negative and sum to one.

-We therefore propose to add the linear weights for each source to the order weights assigned to the evidence generated from the source within the compositional representation, resulting in a \emph{perturbation} of the source and order weights.
-The new set of \emph{joint} weights can be interpreted as a mutual perturbation between the source and order weights.
+We therefore propose \textit{joint} weights that are a \emph{perturbation} of the linear and order weights.
 In general, the perturbation of two quantities with different units produces a result with a joint unit.
-For example, \citet{van2013analyzing} (p.
-18) outline how a composition of percentages of grams of nutrients for a food item can be transformed to units of energy by adding this composition to a composition that represents the relative kJ/g of each nutrient.
-Therefore, our joint weights are in the joint unit of source quality times evidence order.
+For example, \cite{van2013analyzing} (p.
+18) outline how a composition of percentages of grams of nutrients for a food item can be transformed to units of energy by adding this composition to a composition that represents the relative $kJ/g$ of each nutrient.
+Therefore, our joint weights are in the joint unit of source quality and evidence order.